-- In December 2021, Bright informed the Utility Regulator, along with their staff and customers, that they planned to leave the Northern Ireland electricity supply market.
-Bright has since been working to make sure that there is an orderly transfer of their customers. - When a supplier leaves the market, there is a regulatory process in place to ensure that customers are protected and do not lose electricity supply. - This process is called the Supplier of Last Resort, which ensures that no customer is left without electricity supply due to a supply company no longer operating in Northern Ireland. - As part of this process, the Utility Regulator gave notice to Bright on 12 January 2022 that their electricity supply licence will be revoked in 30 days.
-Arrangements for the Supplier of Last Resort process then began and we have published our Direction to start this process. - The designated supplier that takes over the Bright customers to ensure that they are not left without supply is Power NI (as the regulated electricity supplier). - The process of transferring Bright's remaining customers to Power NI will take place on 13 February 2022. - Supplier of Last Resort is a tried and tested process that has been developed with the Utility Regulator, Power NI and NIE Networks to ensure that no customer is left without supply of electricity if a supply company leaves the electricity market.
+- In December 2021, Bright informed the Utility Regulator, along with their staff and customers, that they planned to leave the Northern Ireland electricity supply market. - When a supplier leaves the market, there is a regulatory process in place to ensure that customers are protected and do not lose electricity supply. - This process is called the Supplier of Last Resort, which ensures that no customer is left without electricity supply due to a supply company no longer operating in Northern Ireland. - As part of this process, the Utility Regulator gave notice to Bright on 12 January 2022 that their electricity supply licence will be revoked on 13 February 2022.
+Arrangements for the Supplier of Last Resort process then began and we published our Direction to start this process. - The designated supplier that takes over the Bright customers to ensure that they are not left without supply is Power NI (as the regulated electricity supplier). - The process of transferring Bright's remaining customers to Power NI took place on 13 February 2022. - Supplier of Last Resort is a tried and tested process that has been developed with the Utility Regulator, Power NI and NIE Networks to ensure that no customer is left without supply of electricity if a supply company leaves the electricity market.